Global coronavirus battle rages on amid ‘glimmers of hope’

 And in the United States, the death toll, now growing by well more than 1,000 a day, has continued to mount, with the past few days the country’s deadliest so far in this pandemic.
 Yet Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said Wednesday on Fox News that he was starting to see “some glimmers of hope,” so much so that he expected that previous projections of 100,000 to 200,000 virus-related deaths would be lowered.

-Even in New York City, now the ghastly epicenter where hundreds continue to die every day, officials cite a slowdown in hospitalizations as evidence that social distancing and other modifications — not least the shutdown of the city’s vibrancy and economy — are working.
+Even in New York City, now the ghastly epicentre where hundreds continue to die every day, officials cite a slowdown in hospitalisations as evidence that social distancing and other modifications — not least the shutdown of the city’s vibrancy and economy — are working.

 “We are flattening the curve,” Gov. Andrew Cuomo of New York said Wednesday, a day when the state reported more than 700 deaths.
 “Thank God.
 Thank God.
 Thank God.”